The Youth Working Group.

 Since then, the Youth Working Group has assembled a task force of exceptional young leaders from across the United States.
 The group has developed inspired projects such as Global Hangouts, which convenes high energy youth to have conversations and share knowledge about social change, as well as live events bringing together leaders in the public sector and inspiring young change makers.

-In 2015, Nathaniel Erb was elected as the second Chair of the Youth Working Group.
 Since then, the group has focused on being a resources for the many entities within the National Commission in engaging youth and identifying inspiring youth lead endeavors to be elevated through the work of the National Commission.
 Learn more about our members here.

 LETTER FROM THE CHAIR.

-- Nathaniel Erb, Chair of the Youth Working Group
+Austin Halbert, Chair of the Youth Working Group